Monk parakeet: Behaviour and ecology

-The monk parrot is a gregarious species which often breeds colonially, building a single large nest with separate entrances for each pair.
+The monk parakeet is a gregarious species which often breeds colonially, building a single large nest with separate entrances for each pair.
 It is not uncommon, however, for pairs or individuals to nest outside of colonies, especially during the breeding season.
 In the wild, the colonies can become quite large, with pairs occupying separate "apartments" in composite nests that can reach the size of a small automobile.
 These nests can attract many other tenants, including some which cohabit with the monk parakeets.
 These tenants include many other birds, such as pigeons, sparrows, American kestrels, and yellow-billed teal, but mammals like red squirrels may also occupy a nest.
+Monk parakeets also sometimes breed in groups, with a Barcelona-based study finding that about 20% of monk parakeet breeding units are composed of three to five birds.
+These breeding groups can be made of both related and unrelated birds, and sometimes involve multiple females laying their eggs in one nest.

 Their 1–11 white eggs are incubated continuously by the female, during which time the male will provide her with food.
 Unusually for a parrot, monk parakeet pairs occasionally have helper individuals, often grown offspring, which assist with feeding the young (see kin selection).

 Monk parakeets have an average lifespan in their natural environment of 6 years.
-However, birds in captivity can reach 10 – 20 years.
+However, monk parakeets in captivity can reach 25 – 30 years.

-Monk parakeets probably have individual voice prints that allow them to recognize each other, independently from the used call type.
+Monk parakeets are thought to have individual voice prints that allow them to recognize each other, independently from the used call type.

 In both their native South America, as well as areas where they have been introduced, monk parakeets are among the most destructive birds for crops.
 Several countries have implemented measures to control the spread of feral populations; nest removal is a common practice in the United States, and the United Kingdom's Department for the Environment, Food and Rural Affairs is planning to remove monk parakeet colonies, citing threats to infrastructure and potential crop damage.

 Feral populations are often descended from very small founder populations.
 Being as social and intelligent as they are, monk parakeets develop some cultural traditions, namely vocal dialects that differ between groups.
 In populations descended from a large number of birds, a range of "dialects" exists.
 If the founder population is small, however, a process similar to genetic drift may occur if prominent founders vocalize in an unusual "dialect", with this particular way of vocalizing becoming established in the resulting feral colony.
 For example, no fewer than three different "dialects" occur among the feral monk parrots of the Milford, Connecticut, metropolitan area.